 In addition, if your child has poor pencil control, the worksheets on this page may be frustrating.
 However, you can ask your child to trace the lines and paths with a finger until fine motor skills improve.

 Visual-motor integration is the skill of being able to use the eyes (visual system) to guide the movement of the hands (motor system).
-So all visual motor worksheets will give the child lots of practice in using information from the eyes to guide the hands in drawing a line, whether with a crayon, pencil or finger.
+So all visual motor worksheets should give the child lots of practice in using information from the eyes to guide the hands in drawing a line, whether with a crayon, pencil or finger.

 For ease of explanation, I am going to use the word "pencil", but please do feel free to have your child use a finger, marker, or other implement.